jsdf/jamesfriend.com.au/posts/a-first-reason-react-app-for-js-developers.md

 We immediately call that updater function with our loaded `repos` data, which updates the state.

-We end the promise chain by returning `Js.Promise.resolve ()` (remember `()` is called 'unit' and it just means 'no value').
-The whole expression defining the promise chain is then piped to a special function called `ignore`, which just tells Reason that we don't intend to do anything with the value that the whole expression evaluates to (we only care about the side effect it has of calling the updater function).
+We end the promise chain by returning `Js.Promise.resolve()`.
+The whole expression defining the promise chain is then `|>` piped to a special function called `ignore`, which just tells Reason that we don't intend to do anything with the value that the promise chain expression evaluates to (we only care about the side effect it has of calling the updater function).
 You can leave this out, but it stops the typechecker from complaining with: `Warning 10: this expression should have type unit.`.

 And that's it!